Țara Călatei: The Hungarian community

 Hungarians are the largest ethnic minority in the region, and make up a majority in some villages.
-The dominant religion amongst Hungarians in the region is Calvinism, with the exception of the village Leghia (Jegenye) which is Catholic; Huedin (Bánffyhunyad) also has a smaller Catholic church.
+The dominant religion amongst Hungarians in the region is Calvinism, with the exception of the village of Leghia (Jegenye), which is Catholic; Huedin (Bánffyhunyad) also has a smaller Catholic church.

-The churches of the region are typically painted white and encircled by a wall.
-Typically, they feature a tetragonal bell tower with a pointed wooden spire.
-Christian services are generally segregated by gender and age.
+The churches of the region are typically painted white, feature a tetragonal bell tower with a pointed wooden spire, and surrounded by a wall.
+Church service is generally segregated by gender and age.

 Female traditional clothing is distinguished through its highly colourful and ornate appearance, usually accented by pearl-laden headwear.
-Traditional clothing from the region is displayed in the ethnographic museums of both Budapest and Cluj-Napoca.
+Traditional clothing from the region is displayed in the ethnographic museums of both Budapest and Cluj.
 Locals continue to preserve, produce and wear this type of clothing on special occasions.

 The Hungarian Cultural Days of Cluj, an annual cultural festival held in August, features folk and cultural performances by artists from the region.

 Țara Călatei in popular culture

-The region was featured in the film Kalotaszegi Madonna ("Madonna from Țara Călatei", 1943), made in Northern Transylvania, when it was a part Kingdom of Hungary (1920–1946) between 1940–1944.
+The region was featured in the film Kalotaszegi Madonna ("Madonna from Țara Călatei", 1943), made in Northern Transylvania, when it was a part the Kingdom of Hungary between 1940–1944.
 The film takes place mainly in Cluj, but some scenes were shot elsewhere in the region.